CIMeC-MRI-Lab/Brain-metabolism-and-connectivity-dynamics/README.md

 # Brain-metabolism-and-connectivity-dynamics

 ## Description
-This repository contains the scripts used for the study _"Multiscale excitation-inhibition balance dynamics: integrating metabolite kinetics with time-varying executive networks"_
+This repository contains the scripts used for the study _"Multiscale excitation-inhibition balance dynamics: integrating metabolite kinetics with time-varying executive networks"_.
 It implements the analysis of novel interleaved dynamic functional MRI and functional edited-MRS to investigate temporal variation in neurometabolites and neurovascular compartments as a function of cognitive load increase.

 Sample code to reproduce results of the manuscript "X" by Saviola et al., bioRxiv 2024. https://biorxiv.org/cgi/content/short/2024.10.30.621153v1